varunsk00/Cellular-Automata-Simulator/doc/DESIGN_PLAN.md

             - Updates the state of a cell in the middle of the grid
         - public abstract handleEdgeCell()
          - Updates the state of a cell on the edge of the grid
-         - Must be able to catch a null pointer exception
+         - Must be able to catch an index out of bounds error
     - *Justification:* This adds flexibility to our design and allows us to be able to implement new simulations later on.
-By having the main class deal with abstract grids, and having concrete grid extensions code the different rules of a simluation, we can add a new simulation type by simply adding a new subclass that extends grid.
-Moreover, this class encodes similarities between Grids, such as the method getGrid() which returns the 2D array (a method all Grid objects, regardless of simulation type).
+By having the main class deal with abstract grids, and having concrete grid extensions code the different rules of a simulation, we can add a new simulation type by simply adding a new subclass that extends grid.
+Moreover, this class encodes similarities between Grids, such as the method getGrid() which returns the 2D array (a method needed for all Grid objects, regardless of simulation type).

  - Concrete Grid subclasses
      - Extends Grid class and represents a distinct type of simulation (fire spread, population, water flow)
      - Constructor takes an XML file as a parameter which contains information that is set to instance variables for the Grid Type
-     - Changes updateState() method in Grid class based on rules of simuation
+     - implements updateState(), handleMiddleCell(), handleEdgeCell() method in Grid class based on rules of simulation
       - *Justification:* As mentioned above, these subclasses allow us to add future simulation types to our game.
 These classes encode the differences between Simulations, specifically within the updateState() method.
 This encodes the rules of the simulation by changing each Cell based on conditions involving their neighbors.

  - Main Class
-     - Constantly updates the simulation with inputs from other private classes (Simulation loop)
+     - Constantly updates the simulation with inputs from other classes (Simulation loop)
      - myGrid instance variable
      - Uses a JavaFX environment to present a GUI for the user
      - Handles XML file and calls appropriate grid object